As always, thank you for supporting The Cutting Room Floor on Patreon!

 Song titles

-SYSTEM.DAT contains a track list that does not appear in the US version.
+SYSTEM.DAT contains a track list that is left unused in the American and Japanese versions.

-Garbage: As Heaven Is Wide Ash: Lose Control Garbage: As Heaven Is Wide File: HIGH Cubanate: Autonomy Cubanate: Oxyacetylene Cubanate: Skeletal Cubanate: Industry
+Garbage: As Heaven Is Wide Ash: Lose Control Garbage: As Heaven Is Wide File: HIGH Cubanate: Autonomy Cubanate: Oxyacetylene Cubanate: Oxyacetylene Cubanate: Skeletal Cubanate: Autonomy Cubanate: Industry

 Screen Files